hhvm/user-documentation/README.md

 Our strategy to create better documentation begins with a re-thinking of our doc infrastructure.

-* Markdown instead of docbook provides an easier path for documentation source readabibility and updates.
+* Markdown instead of docbook provides an easier path for documentation source readability and updates.
     - Have extensions to support things like cross-references, etc.
 * Token scan our HNI documentation (instead of reflection) so that rebuilding HHVM isn't necessary to update the documentation.
 * Have some sort of reusable, semantic format created from our API documentation.
 This has the potential to provide reusability to documentation projects beyond Hack and HHVM.